International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 Demographic and Development Trends Influencing Plan Advancement

-Population aging - the increasing share of older persons, resulting from a decline in fertility rates and increase in life expectancy - is a clear factor driving the development and adoption of action plans on aging.
-In 2019, the number of people aged 60 years and older reached 1 billion globally; this number is projected to increase to 1.4 billion by 2030 and 2.1 billion by 2050.
+Population aging—the increasing share of older persons, resulting from a decline in fertility rates and an increase in life expectancy—is a prevalent motivating factor driving the promulgation of action plans on aging.
+In 2023, people aged 65 or older accounted for 10 percent of the global population, a share that is projected to increase to 16 percent by 2050, at which point there will be twice as many older adults as children under the age of five.
 The following trends are emerging within each World Health Organization (WHO) region, which are presented in descending order of percentage with national plans:

-• Southeast Asia: Across the six WHO regions, Southeast Asia, which accounts for over 25 percent of the global population, is the region with the highest percentage of strategies, policies, and laws on aging, with 10 of 11 countries, or 91 percent, possessing some sort of mainstreaming mechanism.
-By 2050, these 11 countries will account for more than 22 percent of the world’s population aged over 65, according to the UN Department of Economic and Social Affairs’ World Population Ageing 2019 report.
+• Southeast Asia: Across the six WHO regions, Southeast Asia, which accounts for over 25 percent of the global population, is the region with the highest percentage of strategies, policies, and laws on aging, with all countries possessing some sort of mainstreaming mechanism.
+By 2050, those 11 countries will account for more than 22 percent of the world’s population over age 65, according to the UN Department of Economic and Social Affairs’ World Population Ageing 2019 report.

-• The Americas: 71 percent of countries in the region have developed national plans - a total of 24 out of 35 countries.
-The Americas region is quickly aging, with the Pan-American Health Organization (PAHO) projecting that one in six people will be aged over 60 by 2030.
+• The Americas: 97 percent of countries in the region have developed national plans—a total of 34 out of 35 countries.
+The Americas region is quickly aging, with the Pan-American Health Organization (PAHO) projecting that one in six people will be over age 60 by 2030.
 However, the rate of aging is not consistent across the region.
-While Canada and the U.S. are rapidly becoming “super-aged” societies, Latin America and the Caribbean are aging at slower paces, with only 13 percent of Latin America’s population currently aged 60 years or older.
+While Canada and the United States are rapidly becoming “super-aged” societies, Latin America and the Caribbean are aging at slower paces, with only 13 percent of Latin America’s population currently age 60 or older.

 • Europe: The WHO Europe region, which includes EU and non-EU countries in Europe and Central Asia, has the oldest regional population in the world and the longest history of developing policies and plans to support older persons.
-As of 2022, 66 percent of Europe’s 53 countries have adopted a national plan, for a total of 33 plans.
-By 2100, the population over age 80 in the EU is predicted to more than double, from 5.9 percent to 14.6 percent.
+As of 2024, 88 percent of Europe’s 53 countries have adopted a national plan, for a total of 47 plans.
+By 2100, the population over age 80 in the European Union is predicted to more than double, from 5.9 percent to 15.3 percent.

-• Eastern Mediterranean: The Eastern Mediterranean region is young, compared to the rest of the world, with approximately two-thirds of the region’s population under the age of 35.
-Governments in the region are increasingly identifying aging as policy priority: 13 of the region’s 20 countries or 65 percent have at least one strategy, policy, or law on aging.
+• Eastern Mediterranean: The Eastern Mediterranean region is young, compared to the rest of the world, with approximately two-thirds of the region’s population under age 35.
+Governments in the region are increasingly identifying aging as a policy priority: 14 of the region’s 20 countries, or 70 percent, have at least one strategy, policy, or law on aging.

-• Africa: The Africa region, which is the second-largest region at 47 countries, has the second-lowest percentage of national plans, with 22 countries (47 percent) possessing a plan on aging.
-Similar to the Eastern Mediterranean, Africa has a relatively young population: in Sub-Saharan Africa, approximately 70 percent of people are younger than 30.
+• Africa: The Africa region, which is the second-largest region at 47 countries, has the lowest percentage of national plans, with 26 countries (55 percent) possessing a plan on aging.
+Similar to the Eastern Mediterranean, Africa has a relatively young population: in sub-Saharan Africa, approximately 70 percent of people are younger than 30.

-• Western Pacific: Although 34 percent of the world’s older people currently live in the Western Pacific region - a figure that is expected to double in the next three decades - only nine of the region’s 27 countries, or around 33 percent, have developed a plan on aging.
-While globally there seems to be a correlation between demographic trends and development of plans on aging, this does not appear to be true for the Western Pacific region.
+• Western Pacific: Although 34 percent of the world’s older people currently live in the Western Pacific region—a population that is expected to double in the next three decades—only 17 of the region’s 27 countries, or around 63 percent, have developed a plan on aging.
+While globally there seems to be a correlation between demographic trends and development of plans on aging, this does not appear to be true for the Western Pacific region, but the number has grown in recent years.

 Countries’ income levels are also associated with the development and adoption of plans around population aging.
-A comparison of the World Bank’s Income Classification for 2022 against countries with plans on aging reveals that countries with higher incomes are more likely to possess a national plan, policy, or strategy on aging.
-According to data collected for this report, 76 percent of higher-income countries, 67 percent of upper-middle-income countries, 62 percent of lower-middle-income countries, and 40 percent of lower-income countries possess a national plan, policy, or strategy on aging.
+A comparison of the World Bank’s Income Classification for 2023 against countries with plans on aging reveals that countries with higher incomes are more likely to possess a national plan, policy, or strategy on aging.
+According to data collected for this report, as of 2023, 83 percent of higher-income countries, 79 percent of upper-middle-income countries, 70 percent of lower-middle-income countries, and 44 percent of lower-income countries possess a national plan, policy, or strategy on aging, as defined by the World Bank.
 Overall, higher-income countries tend to have older populations and higher life expectancies, necessitating more immediate planning around population aging, as well as greater expertise and allocation of resources to formalize and institutionalize plans.
 This trend suggests that international institutions, including multilateral development banks, can play a key role in supporting low-income countries to address this gap.

 Figure 3